simplic/yoktorm/README.md

 # Architecture

 The yoktorm core is implemented in a single assembly.
-For database needs its own yoktorm-provider.
-This provider delivers information about the database and its technical structure.
+Any database managementsystem needs its own yoktorm-provider.
+This provider delivers information about the internal database structure and its techniques.
 E.g. for querying the table structure.

 ![Yoktorm-Architecture.png](Yoktorm-Architecture.png)